Introduction

 return chunks

-In plain English: this takes your text, splits it into groups of 500 words, and makes each group overlap by 50 words with the next one.
-The overlap means you won’t accidentally lose context between two chunks.
+In plain English: splits your text into groups of 500 words, with each group overlapping by 50 words with the next one so you don’t lose context at the edges.

 Good: simple, predictable chunk sizes.
 Bad: doesn’t care about meaning.
 It’ll happily split in the middle of a paragraph.

-A note about words vs tokens: this code counts words, not tokens.
+One thing that confused me at first: this code counts words, not tokens.
 In AI-land, a “token” is a smaller unit (roughly 1 word = 1.3 tokens).
-The distinction matters when you’re thinking about context window limits later, but for chunking, counting words is fine and much simpler.
+The distinction matters later when you’re thinking about context window limits, but for chunking, counting words is fine.

 Approach 2: Split by headings